USCGC Legare (WSC-144): Construction and commissioning

 USCGC Legare built by the American Brown Boveri Electrical Corporation in Camden, New Jersey.
 She was commissioned on 17 March 1927.

 Pre-World War II

-Legarepatrolled from New London, Connecticut, as part of the Coast Guard's campaign against rumrunners during Prohibition.
+Legare patrolled from New London, Connecticut, as part of the Coast Guard's campaign against rumrunners during Prohibition.
 In 1929, Legare pursued and seized the rumrunner Flor Del Mar, which was promptly abandoned by its crew.
 In 1931 she transferred to Pascagoula, Mississippi, to patrol the United States Gulf Coast.

 Legare next was stationed at Norfolk, Virginia.
 In accordance with Executive Order 8929 of 1 November 1941, the Coast Guard was transferred from the control of the United States Department of the Treasury and began to operate under the control of the United States Navy.
 Fitted out to tend lighthouses, buoys, and other aids to navigation, Legare operated in the inland waterways of the United States and along the United States East Coast.
 She also served on coastal patrol and search-and-rescue duty.